 Overcoming the Effects of Alcoholism

 Alcoholism affects people from all backgrounds and all walks of life, and no one who drinks is immune from the threat.
-In 2016, results obtained during the National Survey on Drug Use and Health showed that 136.7 million Americans aged 12 or older were current users of alcohol.
-That included 65.3 million who admitted to binge drinking and 16.3 million who reported heavy drinking within the past month.
+In 2016, results obtained during the National Survey on Drug Use and Health showed that 136.7 million Americans aged 12 or older were current alcohol users.
+That included 65.3 million admitted to binge drinking and 16.3 million who reported heavy drinking within the past month.
 Some of these people were drinking even at their workplaces.

-These numbers reveal the depth of America’s collective descent into risky alcohol-related behavior, and for those who’ve fallen victim to addiction their best hope for recovery is to seek professional assistance from trained addiction specialists to treat the effects of alcoholism.
+These numbers reveal the depth of America’s collective descent into risky alcohol-related behavior.
+For those who’ve fallen victim to addiction, their best hope for recovery is to seek professional assistance from trained addiction specialists to treat the effects of alcoholism.

-If you have an alcohol problem, you shouldn’t be ashamed to ask for assistance, and you should ask now before it is too late.
-Detox and addiction rehab centers offer recovery programs that can help even the most desperate individual overcome their dependency on alcohol, and regardless of the nature and severity of your drinking problem they can help a victim of addiction and manage alcohol effects.
+If one has an alcohol problem, they shouldn’t be ashamed to ask for assistance, and one should ask now before it is too late.
+Detox and addiction rehab centers offer recovery programs that can help even the most desperate individuals overcome their alcohol dependency.
+Regardless of the nature and severity of drinking problems, they can help a victim of addiction and manage alcohol effects.